spencermountain/compromise/docs/development.md

 ###WElcome, good person

-I am very welcoming to all pull requests, and feature requests in all forms.
-NLP is a solvable problem in scale, and all forms of input are gracious and lovely.
-I am also friendly and approachable.
+NLP is a solvable problem at scale, and all forms of input are gracious and lovely.
+We're very friendly and approachable.
 There is lots of work to be done.

-* code is in ```/src```
-* unit tests are in ```./tests``` and can be run with 'npm test'
+* unit tests are run with 'npm test'
-* 'grunt build' command joins all various scripts into a client-side js file
+* 'grunt build' command joins all various scripts into a static js file

 ### Extending nlp_compromise with Plugins/Mixins
 see [Documentation](./plugins.md)

 ### Building
-needs an Es6 env, like `nvm use iojs-v2.3.0`
+needs an ES6 env, like `nvm use 4`
 ```
 npm install
 grunt build